How to Increase Testosterone: A Complete Guide

 While the vast majority of supplements marketed as testosterone boosters are more hype than substance, a few vitamins and minerals promoted as testosterone supplements are backed up by studies that suggest they may help increase your natural testosterone production.

-Zinc.
 Zinc is an essential mineral that’s linked to immune health and optimal metabolic function.
-Studies of its effects on testosterone have produced mixed results, with some research showing increases and other studies showing no significant effects.
+Studies of its effects on testosterone have produced mixed results, with some older research showing increases and other more recent studies showing no significant effects.

-Tribulus.
-Like fenugreek, the evidence for tribulus is mixed.
+Like fenugreek, the evidence for Tribulus is mixed.
 Some research shows that it’s effective as a testosterone booster, while other studies show little or no improvement when it’s used by men with normal testosterone levels.

 Drink Alcohol in Moderation